 Antenna Array Pattern Visualiser

 Interactive beam pattern for Uniform Linear Arrays (ULA) and Uniform Rectangular Arrays (URA).
-Adjust element count, spacing, phase steering and amplitude taper in real time.
+See the exact amplitude and phase weight on every element, plus HPBW, SLL, directivity, taper efficiency and grating lobe detection — all updating in real time.

 Array Factor: AF(θ) = Σₙ wₙ·e^(jn·ψ) ψ = 2πd·sinθ + β β = −2πd·sinθ₀